mdhugge/surfs_up/README.md

 ## Summary

 The average temperature for both June and December is in the 70's which would be good weather for a Surf n’ Shake shop to operate year-round successfully.

+An important factor to consider for a successful Surf n’ Shake shop on the island of Oahu, Hawaii is the precipitation.
+We have analyzed the weather over the months of June and December, but we should also analyze the precipitation over these two months.
+Since, precipitation can greatly effect a business like this, an analysis of the precipitation in June and December will give an estimate of what the year-round precipitation is like in Oahu, Hawaii.